bagusmur1997/Self-Service-Cashier/README.md

 * `view_cart` : Shows the user the contents of their cart, including the name, quantity, price, and total price of each product, as well as the grand total of the cart.
 * `reset_transaction` : Allows the user to reset the transaction history and clear the cart.
 * `checkout` : Allows the user to checkout their purchases, updating the transaction history and clearing the cart.
 Before checkout, the user can review the total amount due and confirm the checkout.
+* `leave_feedback` : Allow customers to leave feedback To improve the customer experience, this feedback used to improve the app in future updates.